JasperFx/marten/docs/guide/events/index.md

 <!-- endSnippet -->

 Now, let's say that we're starting a new "quest" with the first couple of events, then appending a couple more as other quest party members join up:

+Please refer to the [Bootstrapping a Document Store](/guide/#bootstrapping-a-document-store) for setting up and bootstrapping a `DocumentStore`.

 <!-- snippet: sample_event-store-quickstart -->
 <a id='snippet-sample_event-store-quickstart'></a>